Themezly/Creatus/readme.txt

 == Description ==

-Ultimate WordPress theme with comprehensive set of tools that will help you create any WordPress based website concept.
+Ultimate Multipurpose WordPress theme with comprehensive set of tools that will help you create any WordPress based website concept.
+Whatever the type of website you are looking to create, Creatus has it covered.
+With a wide assortment of ready-to-go full site demos, page templates or page blocks, from eCommerce and Portfolio to Blog and Agency, any concept is possible.
+Simply select and install the demo of your choice in just one-click, and then customize as appropriate.

 == Installation ==